SCLBD/DeepfakeBench/README.md

 python rearrange.py
 ```
-After running the above line, you will obtain the json files for each dataset in the [`./preprocessing/dataset_json`](./preprocessing/dataset_json/) folder.
+After running the above line, you will obtain the JSON files for each dataset in the [`./preprocessing/dataset_json`](./preprocessing/dataset_json/) folder.
 The rearranged structure organizes the data in a hierarchical manner, grouping videos based on their labels and data splits (*i.e.,* train, test, validation).
 Each video is represented as a dictionary entry containing relevant metadata, including file paths, labels, compression levels (if applicable), *etc*.

 ### 4. Pretrained Weights